Frequently Asked Questions about Greenline

 What's Green about Greenline?

-The reason we chose the name Greenline originates from the first conversions we built.
-These were based on the Renault Trafic and featured a Slide-out pod in place of the rear doors.
+The reason for chosing the name Greenline originates from the first conversions we built.
+These were based on the Renault Trafic and featured a slide-out pod in place of the rear doors.
 The theory being that our conversion could provide the space and features of a larger conversion in a smaller and therefore more fuel efficient van.
 Although this was a successful design it became clear that our more conventional rear galley design was more popular and our manufacturing has focused on this for the last few years, we may return to the slide out van in the future!
 We still pride ourselves that with thoughtful design we can get more clever features in our vans than other manufacturers but we strive to be green in other areas, these include:

-- We work from modern, insulated premises.
+• We work from modern, well insulated premises.

 This philosophy translates into our conversions themselves, we realise that to justify the not inconsiderable cost of a motorhome then it must have a lifespan of at least 20 years.
 To help achieve this, it is essential that we take care with the build and therefore only fit quality components that will go the distance and that can be serviced and repaired if necessary.
 When purchasing items, primarily we consider the quality of the item, also if it has been manufactured in a region where environmental and health and safety legislation is in place.
 Cost, of course, is a factor but does not supplant the above.